nicholas-eden/Push/README.md

 Any event which occurs on the channel itself, these are triggered by the handler (Pusher).
 The current events supported are ChannelVacated and ChannelOccupied.
 ChannelVacated is sent when there are no subscribers left in the channel, ChannelOccupied happens when a channel was empty then gains a subscriber.

 ### Presence Event
-These are events which occur relating to a subscriber, these will include a human id.
+These are events which occur relating to a subscriber, these will include a user id.
 The current events are MemberAdded and MemberRemoved.

 ### Client Event
 These are events broadcast by a client and thus should be treated as unsafe data, sanitize and validate any data used from these events.
 Currently supporting StartConfirming and StopConfirming, which indicate when a user changes status to confirming or not confirming orders in Storefront.